petervdpas/goop2/internal/rendezvous/docs/09-faq.md

 - **Enable the circuit relay.** Set `relay_port` on your rendezvous server (e.g. `4001`).
 Peers will automatically use it for NAT traversal.
 - **Forward a port.** If you can, forward a TCP port on your router and set `p2p.listen_port` to match.
 - **Check your router.** Some routers block hole punching.
 The circuit relay is the fallback for these cases.
+- **Try bridge mode.** If P2P is not possible at all, enable `bridge_mode` to connect through a bridge service over WebSocket.

 ### What ports do I need to open?